JustHitTheCore/ctf_summary_generator/README.md

 ## Requirements

-The only requirements are `gspread` and `pandas` modules.
-In order to install them, you can use pip Python packages manager and our `requirements.txt` file:
+The requirements/dependencies can be found in `requirements.txt`.
+In order to install them, you can use pip Python packages manager:

 ```
 pip install -r requirements.txt